-Moreover, we are currently working with the Waterloo-Huawei Joint Innovation Lab to develop parallel and communication efficient optimization algorithms for training graph neural networks that utilize attribute information in addition to the graph.
+Moreover, we are currently working to develop parallel and communication efficient optimization algorithms for training graph neural networks that utilize attribute information in addition to the graph.
 The new methods will allow us to further speed-up applications such as node classification, link-prediction, community detection, graph classification and graph generation.
 We are also working in parallelizing classical (non-neural network) methods such spectral and combinatorial diffusion algorithms.

 In the past we have worked on inexpensive higher-order methods for regression and classification problems in signal processing and machine learning.
 We developed new Newton-type and Interior-Point Methods and we focused on developing preconditioners for linear systems that arise in higher-order optimization methods.
 Higher-order methods are especially efficient on ill-conditioned problems where first-order methods might perform poorly or even stagnate far away from a local or global minimizer.
 We worked on worst-case iteration complexity results for our methods as well as guarantees of the preconditioners that we developed.

 Although our application focus changes depending on academic needs and industrial needs of our scientific community, the principles and the tools (optimization, linear algebra, statistics and computing) based on which we conduct research remain the same.